 Custom Security we can add custom security on top of the considerable security provided by SSL and Stripe.
 Denial of service attacks can be annoying, custom code can dramatically reduce these.
+In extreem situations custom code may be required to halt an attack.
 Stripe is constantly evolving security procedures, and recommends best practise techniques for reducing fraud.

 A major benefit of limiting the options on your online shopping cart is that the need for constant updates due to changes in APIs is dramatically reduced.

 A major benefit of limiting the options on your online shopping cart is that the need for constant updates due to changes in APIs is dramatically reduced.
 Stripe is still supporting much of its original legacy code, meaning if you created a shopping experience 5 years ago - the code still works today.
-Other providers send an email like "Payment System no longer Supported" - you have to rebuild the system.
+Other providers send an email like "Payment System no longer Supported" - you have to rebuild and test the system again.

 Updating your site design